Ali Enterprises: A Factory Inferno

 It’s time to #MakeKikPay

-Three years on, victims of the Ali Enterprises fire continue to wait for long-term compensation.
+Three years on, the families affected by the Ali Enterprises fire continue to wait for long-term compensation.
 Despite their promises, and even signing a legally binding agreement, the German retailer KiK is refusing to pay long term compensation for the victims’ families.

 JOIN US AND TAKE ACTION: